-Consumer-focused tech companies aren't known for keeping user information private.
+Few tech companies are known for keeping user information private.

-Last year, The Washington Post reported that pregnancy-tracking app Ovia was selling its users' data to their own employers.
+In fact, The Washington Post reported that pregnancy-tracking app Ovia was selling its users' health data to their own employers.

-While 23andMe shared genetic data from 5 million of its customers with drugmaker GlaxoSmithKline in 2018.
+While 23andMe shared genetic data from 5 million of its customers with drug-maker GlaxoSmithKline.

-Will people think twice before giving Apple and other companies access to their medical information?
+With these concerns in mind, will people be reluctant to give Apple and other tech companies access to their health information?